-She has published poems in various literary journals, including Crisis Chronicles, Split Rock Review, The Woven Tale Press, Great American Literary Magazine, Gone Lawn 19, Columbia Poetry Review, Windhover, Prairie Schooner, The Wallace Stevens Journal, Phoebe, Murmur, Prometheus, and Artists & Influence, as well as reviews of poetry in The American Book Review, and a review of literary criticism in The Wallace Stevens Journal.
+Her poems have appeared in various literary journals, including BlazeVox, The Wallace Stevens Journal, Redactions, Split Rock Review, Great American Literary Magazine, Gone Lawn 19, Columbia Poetry Review, and Prairie Schooner.
+She has reviewed books of poetry for The American Book Review and Canadian Poetry Review as well as a book of literary criticism on Wallace Stevens for The Wallace Stevens Journal.

 She founded diaphanous micro: an e-journal of literary and visual art in 2018 to publish and promote the finest cutting-edge poetry, short fiction (poetic fiction, hybrid, flash, and micro) and visual art that she can find.
 Issues of diaphanous micro can be viewed at www.diaphanouspress.com.

 Krysia resides in Connecticut in her poet’s cottage with T.S.
 Eliot (Eliot for short), an amazing rescue dog and her adopted kitty, Marina Farina Ballerina Snow.
 You can follow Krysia on Facebook on her personal page, her Krysia Jopek Author Page; her dog T.S. on his Eliot Jopek Facebook fan page, and diaphanous micro on the diaphanous micro Facebook page in addition to www.diaphanouspress.com.
 Please feel free to contact her at [email protected]